 I’m from New York.
 You can buy bagels and lox anywhere in NYC and I used to pay a pretty penny for them too at a corner deli on the way to work every day.
-There is nothing like the salty sweet lox on a warm squishy bagel with a piping hot coffee to wash it down with.
+There is nothing like the salty-sweet lox on a warm squishy bagel with a piping hot coffee to wash it down with.
 I know it wasn’t the ‘best’ breakfast choice at the time but back in the day, it was the breakfast of the champions.
 I looked forward to it.
-What did I know.
+What did I know?

 But Now that we are ‘off’ of gluten, we don’t eat bagels anymore.
 Besides, we know that the heavy carb load that a bagel with cream cheese offers isn’t the healthiest way to start the day so we are trying to be ‘good’.
 But the lox …. ah… I miss lox.

 Then, this past summer, when we started on the GAPS diet, I read the Gut and Psychology Syndrome book by Dr. Natasha Campbell-McBride, in which, she recommended eating gravlax – the ‘smoked’ salmon used in lox – for Omega-3.
 She stated that raw salmon was better, nutritionally, and included a gravlax recipe.
-I was surprised how easy it was to make it!
-I thought, all this time, that smoked salmon was a secret recipe that only Swedish knew and that it took days or weeks to make in a special contraption, only available to commercial gravlax makers.
-As it turns out, gravlax is so so ‘stupid’ simple to make and you don’t need any special machines or contraptions to make it!
+I was surprised at how easy it was to make it!
+I thought, all this time, that smoked salmon was a secret recipe that only Swedish knew and that it took days or weeks to make it in a special contraption, only available to commercial gravlax makers.
+As it turns out, gravlax is so-so ‘stupid’ simple to make and you don’t need any special machines or contraptions to make it!
 And to think, I’ve been paying such high price for bagels and lox all these years!

-The next day, I placed an order from an Alaskan fishery for 10 lbs of wild caught Alaskan salmon and I’ve been making gravlax ever since.
+The next day, I placed an order from an Alaskan fishery for 10 lbs of wild-caught Alaskan salmon and I’ve been making gravlax ever since.

 Once you try this recipe, you will thank me for saving you oodles of money from making your own gravlax.
 And it’s healthy and sooo nutritious too!

 A few words of caution.
-You need the freshest, fresh, WILD CAUGHT salmon (NEVER buy farm raised salmons.
+You need the freshest, fresh, WILD-CAUGHT salmon (NEVER buy farm raised salmons.
 NEVER!) to make gravlax.
 Commercial fish HAS TO BE FROZEN right after it’s caught so it’s ok to buy frozen salmon like I do from a fishery directly.
 But never re-freeze them once they are thawed.
 Good?
 Now onto the recipe.

 - One whole fillet of WILD caught FRESH Salmon (My favorite is Sockeye but you can find wild Cohoes at Whole Foods easily)